 KEY TASKS

-• Other duties as directed by the Venue and Operations Officer
+• Perform other duties as directed by the Venue and Operations Officer.

 TIME COMMITMENT & LOCATION